auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 ### `UserInfo` struct

-All the properties are no longer marked with the `@objc` attribute.
+The properties are no longer marked with the `@objc` attribute.

 ### `NSError` extension